 A slogan or catch phrase, such as “The Greatest Show on Earth,” can also be trademarked and enforced only after acquiring secondary meaning in the market.

-As trademarks acquire secondary meaning in the mark and notoriety with consumers, the marks become a valuable business asset to the mark owner that can be leveraged to create revenue through licensing agreements.
+Trademarking a name acquire secondary meaning in the brand and notoriety with consumers, as the trademark becomes a valuable business asset to the owner that can be leveraged and create revenue through licensing agreements.

 Trademarks make it easier for consumers to quickly identify the source of a given good and differentiate between similar products.

 Trademark law provides remedies for infringement when a mark conflicts with the phonetic sound, appearance, meaning or commercial impression of another trademark.
 While registering a trademark is not required to obtain protectable rights, registering a trademark provides significant advantages over common law rights alone.

 The advantages of registration include a legal presumption of your ownership of the mark, the ability to record your U.S. registered mark with U.S. Customs and Border Protection to prevent importation of infringing foreign goods, the right to use the federal registration symbol ®, the ability to bring an action concerning the mark in federal court and the use of the U.S. registration as a basis to obtain registration of the mark in foreign countries.